godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_advanced.rst

 -  The language is easy to get started with.
 -  Most code can be written and changed quickly and without hassle.
 -  Less code written means less errors & mistakes to fix.
--  Easier to read the code (less clutter).
+-  The code is easy to read (little clutter).
 -  No compilation is required to test.
 -  Runtime is tiny.
--  Duck-typing and polymorphism by nature.
+-  It has duck-typing and polymorphism by nature.

 While the main disadvantages are:

 -  Less performance than statically typed languages.
--  More difficult to refactor (symbols can't be traced)
+-  More difficult to refactor (symbols can't be traced).
 -  Some errors that would typically be detected at compile time in statically typed languages only appear while running the code (because expression parsing is more strict).
 -  Less flexibility for code-completion (some variable types are only known at run-time).

-This, translated to reality, means that Godot+GDScript are a combination designed to create games quickly and efficiently.
+This, translated to reality, means that Godot used with GDScript is a combination designed to create games quickly and efficiently.
 For games that are very computationally intensive and can't benefit from the engine built-in tools (such as the Vector types, Physics Engine, Math library, etc), the